LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 ### Run with Docker

 So, now let’s look at how to run the project with Docker which is one of the main target of this project.
-Firstly, build the container image by issuing the command (Dockerfile should be available in this *MDWebService*):
+Firstly, build the container image by issuing the command (a ```Dockerfile``` is available in the *MDWebService* folder):

 ```bash
 docker build -t mdwebservice-rto .